A Witch-Hunt in Turkey

-One year after Turkey's failed coup, retribution has become a farcical national obsession.
+After Turkey's failed 2016 coup, retribution has become a farcical national obsession.

 Shortly after midnight on July 16, a crowd of thousands, waving Turkish flags and holding up portraits of President Recep Tayyip Erdoğan, watched as a boy from among them was hoisted onto a stage installed before the Istanbul Metropolitan Headquarters.

 “What do you want to be a martyr for?” the host asked the boy, crouching so they could look each other in the eye.

 The crowd was gathered to commemorate the one-year anniversary of an attempted coup in Turkey, a nation where the military has stepped in to remove democratically elected governments four times: 1960, 1971, 1980, and 1997.
 But July 15, 2016, was different, marking the first time a counter-coup had come not from within the military, but from the masses.

 July 15, 2016 marked the first time a counter-coup had come not from within the military, but from the masses.

 In the intervening year, Erdoğan and his government have gone to great lengths to ensure that no one forgets what happened that night.
 The “July 15 Saga,” as the government now calls it, is heralded as an epic battle, the start of a new era for Turkey—but to half the country, a half that now despises Erdoğan, it was the beginning of one of the darkest years in their republic’s history.